 Any local government may, and, when so required by the Chief Health Officer, shall, by order addressed to the owner of any land which has been excavated for brickmaking, quarrying, mining, or other purposes, whether before or after the commencement of this Act, direct such owner to have any excavation so made securely fenced round to the satisfaction of such local government; and may further direct such owner or the occupier to take such measures as are in the opinion of the local government necessary, and as are specified in such order for preventing any noxious or offensive drainage or other matter from flowing or being thrown into any such excavation.

-[Section 90, formerly section 70, renumbered as section 90 by No. 38 of 1933 s.
-42; amended by No. 28 of 1984 s.
+[Section 90, formerly section 70, renumbered as section 90: No. 38 of 1933 s.
+42; amended: No. 28 of 1984 s.
 45; No. 14 of 1996 s.
 4; No. 19 of 2016 s.
 100.]

 91. Storm water to be allowed its natural channel